AdrianPricopie/Manual-Testing-Project-in-Jira/README.md

   - Analyze the business requirements to make sure that we have all the details for creating the test conditions.
   - We plan on running a full regression test on the current version.
-  - Write test conditions(What?)
+  - Write test conditions(What?).
   - Analyze the boundary conditions and limits for each functionality.
-For example, what happens when a customer record is at its data limit?
+For example, what happens when a customer record is at its data limit?.
   - Identify the functional requirements for each functionality, including what data can be modified, what data can be deleted, and what new customer data can be added.

+ ### 2.3 Test design

+  - defining the testing process.
+  - all the test cases are written and then examined.
+  - Jira will be used as test management tool.
+  - Zephyr squad will be used as a plugin for jira.